 Business forecasting is an invaluable tool in the world of sales and finance because it helps you identify when to take risks.
 The International Institute of Forecasters partners with universities to offer business forecasting certificates.
-Johns Hopkins University offers a four-course certificate program for $4,160.
+Johns Hopkins University offers a four-course certificate program for $4,285 per course.

 An interior design education lets you work from home as your own boss or find work with architects, hotels, home builders and home staging companies.
 You’ll learn about interior style, space planning, color and design.
 The Interior Design Institute offers a 24-week online diploma program for $999.